CtrlK

 Progressive Disclosure

-The content is well-structured with clear headers and logical section progression, but it's a fairly long monolithic document (~180 lines) with no references to external files.
-Some sections like the detailed examples and common mistakes table could be split out.
-However, for a behavioral/process skill (vs a technical skill), inline content is more justifiable.
+The content is well-organized with clear headers and logical section progression, but it's a fairly long monolithic document (~180 lines) with no references to external files.
+Some sections like the detailed examples and the common mistakes table could be split into a separate reference file.
+However, given no bundle files exist, the inline approach is acceptable though not optimal.

 2 / 3